AdobeDocs/experience-manager-65.en/help/forms/using/best-practices-for-creating-forms-in-designer.md

 * WCAG 2.0
     * 1.2.1 Audio-only and Video-only (Prerecorded): For prerecorded audio-only and prerecorded video-only media, the following are true, except when the audio or video is a media alternative for text and is clearly labeled as such: (Level A)
     * 1.2.2 Captions (Prerecorded): Captions are provided for all prerecorded audio content in synchronized media, except when the media is a media alternative for text and is clearly labeled as such.
 (Level A)
-    * 1.2.3 Audio Description or Media Alternative (Prerecorded): An alternative for time- based media or audio description of the prerecorded video content is provided for synchronized media, except when the media is a media alternative for text and is clearly labeled as such.
+    * 1.2.3 Audio Description or Media Alternative (Prerecorded): An alternative for time-based media or audio description of the prerecorded video content is provided for synchronized media, except when the media is a media alternative for text and is clearly labeled as such.
 (Level A)
     * 1.2.4 Captions (Live): Captions are provided for all live audio content in synchronized media.
 (Level AA)
     * 1.2.5 Audio Description (Prerecorded): Audio description is provided for all prerecorded video content in synchronized media.
 (Level AA)
     * 1.2.6 Sign Language (Prerecorded): Sign language interpretation is provided for all prerecorded audio content in synchronized media.
 (Level AAA)